Things I Wish I Knew Before My Wedding

 This is more of an organizational tip, but it’s still important to mention as something you may have wished you knew before planning your wedding.

-If you write your thank you cards ahead of time, you won’t have to scramble to get back on track later when the balloon has deflated.
+If you write your thank you cards beforehand, you won’t have to scramble to get back on track later when the balloon has deflated.

 As a result, having all of your cards ready and stamped before the big day, and you’ll find it much simpler to catch up.